 To be successful at teaching your dog basic commands, you need to establish yourself as the leader of your Pack or family.
 When you do, your dog will naturally want to please you and obey every command.

 In order to establish your dominance in the Pack, you need to follow 5 Golden Rules:

-- Everything on your terms – You make the decisions.
-You decide when you will take a walk.
-You decide if your dog will go with you in the car.
-You initiate everything.
-You, not your dog, are in charge.
+You make the decisions.
+When you will take a walk.
+If your dog will go with you in the car.
+Everything is decided by you.
+In other words, you, not your dog, are in charge.

 You can learn more about how to initiate these rules and become the Pack leader by watching the Doggy Dan videos course and interacting on his dog training forum.

 When you have become the alpha in your Pack, teaching your dog to sit, stay, and come will be easy.

 To be a good hunting dog, a gun dog must have a strong desire to hunt and find game.
 Some of this is inbred and some is learned.
 But, without the love of hunting, a dog is useless in the field.